w3f/Grant-Milestone-Delivery/deliveries/DeepAccountAnalytics-PolkadotDataAlliance-milestone_1.md

 **Additional Information**

 Determining which modules or pallets are responsible for specific changes can be challenging, as trace records don't have a direct causal relationship.
 However, our deep analytics tool enables developers to narrow down issues to specific extrinsic IDs.
 Developers can then pinpoint the changes attributed to that extrinsic and investigate further.

+We received considerable valuable feedback on this Milestone 1 from @michaelis over Element and are working on Milestone 2 on Staking (primarily) and Democracy (secondarily).

+From the [Web3 Foundation Oct 10 announcement](https://twitter.com/Web3foundation/status/1711750271670321233) and earlier discussions concerning a Polkadot Data Alliance bounty, we seek precise guidance on how to develop a team to support these kinds of analyses in 2024.

+We are very interested developing Polkadot 2.0 questions especially around EVM Addresses (where we worked on evm-etl), CoreTime, CoreJam, Coreplay as well as ink!
+WASM Contracts, PolkaVM, Bridgehub and AssetHub.